Asyncify lets synchronous C or C++ code interact with asynchronous JavaScript. This allows things like:

 timer happened!

 The code is written with a straightforward loop, which does not exit while it is running, which normally would not allow async events to be handled by the browser.
-With Asyncify, those sleeps actually yield to the browser’s main event loop, and the timer can happen!
+With Asyncify/JSPI, those sleeps actually yield to the browser’s main event loop, and the timer can happen!

 Aside from emscripten_sleep